edgibbs/system_information-1/README.md

 end
 ```

+The options include:

+* config.application - Name of the application
+* config.version = Version, optional currently
+* config.checks - Add any checks of dependent services following the format in the example

 Then add to middleware within `config/application.rb`, this should probably be the first Rack middleware loaded ahead of authentication:

 ```ruby